North Omaha, Nebraska: Notable figures

 North Omaha has been the birthplace and home of many figures of national and local import.
 They include Jewish-American author Tillie Olsen, who was a labor organizer in a packinghouse and wrote about women and the poor working class; Whitney Young, an important civil rights leader and later national director of the Urban League; the Nebraska State Senator Ernie Chambers; actor John Beasley; and actress Gabrielle Union.
 Malcolm X was born there in the early 1920s but his family moved away before he was a year old.

-Singer Wynonie Harris, saxophonist Preston Love, Jack Coleman Jr., and drummer Buddy Miles all called North Omaha home.
+Singer Wynonie Harris, saxophonist Preston Love, and drummer Buddy Miles all called North Omaha home.
 Businesswoman Cathy Hughes is from North Omaha.
 The community was also the native home of several sports stars, including Baseball Hall of Famer Bob Gibson, football player Johnny Rodgers, Pro Football Hall of Famer, Chicago Bears Gale Sayers, Houston Texans starting running back Ahman Green, Former lightweight, Former unified Super lightweight and current WBO welterweight champion Terence Crawford and basketball player Bob Boozer.